zeevolution/software-patterns/intro-software-design-arch/README.md

 Since the bytecodes were what matters for a JVM machine, many other programming languages have been created for the Java Platform.
 We can find a list out [here](https://www.whoishostingthis.com/compare/java/jvm-programming/).
 The language you may want to use depends entirely of the problem you have to solve.

 > One interesting thing to note here is that the Java Platform has grown to a such level of specification that we do not even need to use the Java language itself.
+There are many other languages that can be compiled suitably to a JVM implementation.
+Then, it is important to use the right language for each problem.